-A phased relaxation of the Day-ahead balance obligation allows foreseeing a temporary period during which a maximum Day-ahead open position is defined for each BRP.
-The purpose of this temporary restriction is twofold:
+A phased relaxation of the Day-ahead balance obligation allows foreseeing a temporary period, composed by several steps, during which a maximum Day-ahead open position is allowed for each BRP.
+This maximum Dayahead open position would be gradually increased at the beginning of each step, till the full relaxation of the DA balance obligation.
+The purpose of such a gradual relaxation is twofold: